Mussels with Pale Ale and Spicy Aïoli

 - ¼ cups mayonnaise

 - 1 cup pale ale

-- In a small bowl, stir the mayonnaise with 1 tablespoon lemon juice, 1 teaspoon salt, the cayenne, paprika, and pepper to make an aïoli.
-Refrigerate the aïoli until ready to use.
+- In a small bowl, whisk together the mayonnaise with 1 tablespoon of the lemon juice, 1 teaspoon of the salt, and the cayenne, paprika, and black pepper.
+Cover and refrigerate.